sezanzeb/JsPlot3D/MORE.md

 - be vault tollerant for user input, but not for internal code. use === and !==, don't check everything for == undefined, if it has to be there, assume it is there, if not, fix the bug

-**appearance:**

-- calculate the **average color per bar** (which are sums of y values that are near that grid position) depending on colorCol.
-At the moment it only dyes according to the y-height
-- make a flat design for the legend in the live example, like the one on the responsive version

 **user experience:**

-- support **writing the colum header name as x1col x2col x3col and colorCol**
+- support writing the colum header name as x1col x2col x3col and colorCol
 - arrange the live example settings in a more clean way
 - make a quick tutorial for the live example when v1.0 is about to be released